thapawan/Medial-Axis-Centerline-Width/README.md

 # Medial-Axis-Centerline-Width
 It will include Google Earth Engine Script, Apps, and dataset to find river width and centerline.

-## Installation of required packages
-For jupyter and ArcGIS Pro notebook use this command: install required libraries if not installed by uncommenting it:

-#!pip install geopandas

-#!pip install numpy

-#!pip install pandas

-#!pip install rasterio

-#!pip install matplotlib

-Other options, installing it by using the package manager in ArcGIS Pro, to add necessary packages to operate this program such as rasterio, geopandas, numpy, pandas, and matplotlib.

 ## Usage Guide
-The easiest and quickest way to use the cross-section extraction visualization tool is to run it from ArcPro Toolboxes, where the functions can be directly loaded without setup.
 The tutorial for using the tool is shared on my YouTube channel (learnsomethingtoday): [https://youtu.be/J0KKxBf-vLI](https://youtu.be/POs02W3LgS8)

 ### Example usage
 extract_and_visualize_cross_sections('Data\Shapefiles\Cross sections.shp', 'Data\DEM.tif', n_points=3, csv_output_dir='Samples', png_output_dir='Samples')